Lucas-Skank/do-not-procrastinate/README.md

 ### How does the program work?

+`do-not-procrastinate` is a **web application** to help to improve peoples discipline.
+Once you run the application via `How to run`, you can use the following steps to start:

 1. Create a user to get started and login in the application

     > The 'username' will be used in the login page, while the 'name' will be used only to personalize the user's home page